Ldreifuss/megr2157-project-portfolio/docs/assignments/A05/index.md

-# A5 – Design for Strength & Stiffnes I
+# A5 – Design for Strength & Stiffness I

 ## Objective